Labeling regions in deformations of graphical arrangements: Introduction

 The paper is structured as follows.
 Section~\ref{sec:labeling} contains the key bijection between regions of a graphical arrangement and weighted digraphs.
+The weighted digraphs encoding the regions are described in Theorem~\ref{thm:mincost}, and it is stated in Theorem~\ref{thm:br} that in this bijection bounded regions correspond to strongly connected weighted digraphs.
 Section~\ref{sec:og} treats deformations of the braid arrangement which are {\em sparse} in the sense that at most two hyperplanes are associated to each edge.
 The Linial arrangement and interval order arrangement are important examples, but the bigraphical arrangements~\cite{Hopkins-bigraphical} are also related: they are also sparse in the above sense, however their underlying graph can be any simple graph, not only the complete graph.
-A key new idea idea is the notion of {\em gains}, using the fact that banning nonnegative directed cycles is equivalent to restricting our attention to weighted digraphs, in which negative weights represent costs, and the achievable maximum gain along any walk is finite.
+A key new idea is the notion of {\em gains}, using the fact that banning nonnegative directed cycles is equivalent to restricting our attention to weighted digraphs in which negative weights represent costs, and the achievable maximum gain along any walk is finite.
 This idea is also used in Section~\ref{sec:separated} which treats deformations of the braid arrangement which contain the hyperplane $x_i-x_j=0$ for each pair $\{i,j\}$: their regions refine the regions of the braid arrangement.
 Due to the presence of nonnegative weights, Dijkstra's algorithm can not be used, but for an important special case, when the weight function satisfies the {\em weak triangle inequality}, the gain function may be computed by building a tree recursively.
 This gain function is used in the final Section~\ref{sec:eShi} to introduce a bijective labeling of the regions of an extended Shi arrangement with labeled $a$-Catalan paths.
 It is worth exploring in the future whether some variant of the gain function could play a role similar to parking functions in a broader setting.
 Section~\ref{sec:contiguous} focuses on integral deformations of the braid arrangement, in which the constants $c$ appearing in the equations $x_i-x_j=c$ form a contiguous interval of integers.
 Among other results this section contains limits on the sizes of the directed cycles which we need to check to verify that a weighted digraph represents a nonempty region.